QuantEcon/lecture-python-advanced.myst/_sources/knowing_forecasts_of_others.md

 where $\{v_{t}\}$ is an i.i.d. sequence of Gaussian shocks,  each with mean zero and variance $\sigma_v^2$.

-To simplify notation, we’ll study a special case of the model by setting
+To simplify notation, we’ll study a special case by setting
 $h=f=1$.

 Costs of adjusting their capital stocks impart to firms an incentive to forecast the price of the